 - Fees – Self-directed IRAs have a different fee structure than regular IRAs, and the payments can differ depending on which custodian you are with and what investments you choose.

 - Fraud – Since SDIRA providers can not evaluate an investment for account holders, scams are more common.
-Many fraudsters lure people into their schemes by saying that the custodian has approved and vetted their investment.
+Many fraudsters lure people into their schemes by saying the custodian has approved and vetted their investment.
 Be wary about what you're investing in with your self-directed IRA.

-FAQs About Self-Directed IRAs
+FAQs About Self-directed Iras

 Here are some frequently asked questions about these self-directed retirement accounts answered: